 A/B testing enables you to compare the results of both groups.
 Any difference will be due to the element you’ve changed as part of the product experiment.

 This is a very simple way to see the ROI of the experiences you’re creating!

-Building a culture of product experiments into your company will save you money and time, because it pushes every decision to be data-driven.
+Building a culture of product experiments in your company will save you money and time because it pushes every decision to be data-driven.